Skip to main content

 });

-Whatever value is returned by the createRootContext function will shared and passed as the second argument to each invocation of the factory function.
+Whatever value is returned by the createRootContext function will be shared and passed as the second argument to each invocation of the factory function.
 That way you can create a shared context that is used in the creation of each plugin instance.
 Unlike the factory function, the createRootContext function will only receive root scoped services as its dependencies, but just like the factory function, it can also be async.

 Default Service Factories